iPaulPro/MPH-Dock/README.md

 ## Notes

-Currently only Mac OS is supported, and only a dark-theme icon is provided.
-Stats are refreshed every 10 minutes.
+Currently only Mac OS is supported, and the app is geared toward Mining Pool Hub Auto Exchange users.

 Plans include:
-- Look into Windows and Linux support
+- Better support for users that have use Auto Exchange enabled
-- Add tabs for Worker stats and Auto Exchange Coin balance history
+- Look into Windows support
-- Provide choices for refresh period
+- Add tab for Worker stats
 - Provide choices for menu bar display
-- Provide initial setup allowing user to add API key and specify AE coin from prebuilt binary
+- Support for multiple MPH accounts

-Pull requests are welcome for these, and any other features.
+Feature and pull requests are welcome for these, and any other features in the [Issue Tracker](https://github.com/ipaulpro/MPH-Dock/issues).

 ## Credits